markianholovchak/workit/README.md

 # WorkIt App - find the job of your dream

+## App was created using React, Redux, SASS

-## The app was created to learn redux state management library, all the job offers data was taken from google
+### The main goal was to practice learn redux on practice by creating a simple project

+### All the data were taken from google